RaulPPelaez/UAMMD/docs/NeighbourList.rst

     int nbuild = vl.getNumberOfStepsSinceLastUpdate();
   }

+.. note:: Here the :cpp:`UAMMD` struct contains an instance of :ref:`ParticleData` and a series of parameters related to this particular example.

 .. hint:: The :ref:`Transverser` and :ref:`NeighbourContainer<NeighbourContainer>` options are identical to the case of a :ref:`CellList`.